nrchmielewski/MiTy/README.md

 # MiTy
 MIcro:bit in uniTY.
-Framework for using a Microbit within Unity
+Framework for using a Micro:bit within Unity
 # Installation
 Download or clone the repository.
-Import `MicroBit.cs` into unity.
-The folder "Tools" provides tools to aid in the debug process, such as a powershell COM port terminal.
-The file `MiTy.hex` contains the hex file that should be flashed to the board.
-Once you've imported `MicroBit.cs` into your unity project, and flashed the hex file, continue to the Implementation section.
+Import `MicroBit.cs` into Unity.
+The folder "Tools" provides tools to aid in the debug process, such as a PowerShell COM port terminal.
+The file `MiTy.hex` contains the HEX file that should be flashed to the board.
+Once you've imported `MicroBit.cs` into your Unity project, and flashed the HEX file, continue to the Implementation section.
 # Implementation
-Once you have imported `MicroBit.cs` into unity, attach the script to the game object you wish to control.
-In the inspecter you will have the option to change the COM port and BAUD rate to suite your device and implmentation, although their default settings are most likely correct.
+Once you have imported `MicroBit.cs` into Unity, attach the script to the GameObject you wish to control.
+In the inspector, you will have the option to change the COM port and BAUD rate to suit your device and implmentation, although their default settings are most likely correct.

-Then, create a second script on your gameobject, where you will include your controller logic.
+Then, create a second script on your GameObject, where you will include your controller logic.
 In the attached example, this is `helicopter.cs`.

-In your controller script, create a reference to the MicroBit, with a line such as `MicroBit yourVarName =  GetComponent<MicroBit>();`
+In your controller script, create a reference to the Micro:bit, with a line such as `MicroBit yourVarName =  GetComponent<MicroBit>();`
 Finally, use `gameObject.GetComponent(typeof(MicroBit)) as MicroBit`

 From here, visit `docs.md` for a more in-depth guide to the MiTy API.